 These regulations were aimed at controlling, preventing and abating air pollution to ensure clean and healthy ambient air.
-The activities of the proposed project will have a potential to pollute the air from construction works and potential dust generation that could be asbestos fiber-laden.
+The activities of the proposed project will have a potential to pollute the air from construction works and potential dust.
 The proponent should implement recommended measures to minimize air pollution and undertake quarterly air quality monitoring.